 - What tasks a user tries to complete?

-Apart from creating personas, what are other benefits of Software Strategy Workshops?
+Apart from creating personas, what are other benefits of Design Thinking Workshops?

 I am aware that the idea of workshops may sound complicated and absorbing, but trust me, it brings a lot of meaningful business advantages.
 Clarification of the persona is just one of them.
 Let's take a look at other profits: